joehomeexerciseeBay/homeexercise/README.md

  ItemEligibilityController
    1) /api/item/eligible (Check if an item is eligible for the shipping program)

-As an alternate these apis can be called directly from browser also.
+As an alternate these apis can be called directly from browser too.
 I strongly recommend using swagger-ui to have better user experience.

 Database: